g-wilson/wrender/README.md

 The image processing is extremely fast and is handled by [Sharp](https://github.com/lovell/sharp), which implements the [libvips](https://github.com/jcupitt/libvips) library as a native module.
 As such, Node.js [Streams](https://nodejs.org/api/stream.html) are used to abstract the handling of image data.

-The recommended usage is part of a larger [express](https://expressjs.com)-based (or Restify!) application although a simple server is provided for example, testing and non-production environments.
+The recommended usage is part of a larger [express](https://expressjs.com)-based application although a simple server is provided for example, testing and non-production environments.
 Rate-limiting, authentication, logging, and other such features are best implemented alongside with relevant packages and therefore are not provided here, although we do present a few examples to better demonstrate certain use-cases.

 ## Compression Defaults